Look Like An Innocent Flower

 Q: Is the "innocent flower" image always deceptive?

 A: No, the image isn't inherently deceptive.
 Some individuals genuinely possess the qualities associated with innocence.
-However, it's important to remember that this image can be adopted strategically or unconsciously, masking underlying complexities.
+That said, it helps to remember that this image can be adopted strategically or unconsciously, masking underlying complexities.

 Q: How can we avoid being manipulated by someone using the "innocent flower" persona?